 When it comes to starting a fitness journey, it's natural to want immediate results.
 However, as a personal trainer, I want to emphasize the importance of beginning your fitness journey with what is called—the anatomical phase of training.
 This phase plays a critical role in setting the stage for long-term success and reducing the risk of injuries.
-In this article, we'll explore why the anatomical phase is crucial, how it benefits your training experience, and what you can expect during this phase.
+In this article, we'll explore why the anatomical phase is important, how it benefits your training experience, and what you can expect during this phase.

 Laying a Solid Foundation

-Consider the anatomical phase as the foundation upon which you build your fitness goals.
+Consider the anatomical phase as the foundation where you build your fitness goals.
 During this phase, your training will focus on enhancing mobility, stability, and overall body function.
 You can expect exercises that target specific muscle groups, joint mobility, and postural alignment.
 This phase aims to correct imbalances and weaknesses, activate dormant muscles, and improve neuromuscular coordination.
 Be prepared for a slower-paced training approach as you focus on building a strong foundation for future progress.

 Common preparatory exercises in this phase include: